 Examples below show how one firm uses composite methods for depreciating office equipment assets, but the same approach applies just as well to many other asset classes.
-Sections below explain group depreciation in context with realted terms including:
+Sections below explain group depreciation in context with related terms including:

-- What is composite depreciation?
+- What is "composite depreciation?"

 - How does composite depreciation expense appear on financial statements?

-- Composite depreciation on the Income statement.
+- Where is composite depreciation on the Income statement?

-- Composite depreciation on the Balance sheet.
+- Where is composite depreciation on the Balance sheet?

 For certain asset classes, however, the item-by-item approach presents accountants with a task that is especially labor-intensive.
-The task, moreover, can generate copious detail that has little or no value for owners, tax authorities, or auditors.
+The work, moreover, can generate copious detail that has little or no value for owners, tax authorities, or auditors.
 "Office Equipment" is, arguably, an asset class of this kind.
 For large firms, Office Equipment assets may include hundreds or thousands of similar items, all serving a similar purpose for the business.